kicheolkim/RNAseq_QuantSeq/README.md

 # RNAseq_QuantSeq
 - Lexogen's QuantSeq (3'mRNA-Seq) analysis pipeline
-- Simple bash script is described in below.
-This script follows Lexogen's data analysis guide (https://www.lexogen.com/quantseq-data-analysis/).
+- Command line for each processing steps are described in below.
+This script follows and modified from Lexogen's data analysis guide (https://www.lexogen.com/quantseq-data-analysis/).
-- Nextflow script is in in the Nextflow folder.
+- Please see the script for the nextflow.

 ## Install required software